 Our specialist treatment environments are supportive, compassionate and non-judgemental, and provide you with the perfect place to undergo world class therapy, and take steps towards a strong and lasting recovery.

 Furthermore, Priory’s extensive nationwide network of hospitals and wellbeing centres, mean that you can access the high quality support that you need in a location that is convenient for you, and in a way that can be flexible around your needs and personal commitments.

-Treatment and counselling for BED
+Treatment and counselling for binge eating disorder

-Cognitive behavioural therapy (CBT) for BED
+Cognitive behavioural therapy (CBT) for binge eating disorder (BED)

 CBT is based on the principle that eating disorders and destructive behaviours arise and are exacerbated as a result of deep-rooted, negative thought patterns.

 In the context of binge eating, these negative beliefs and thought processes can prevent individuals from making healthy choices about eating habits, food, and diet, and can cause a lack of self-belief in your ability to recover from your eating disorder.

 As such the purpose of CBT is to challenge and change these dysfunctional thought patterns, in order to resolve the resulting negative behaviour.